310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-…so he really was worried about this?
+…so chiaki really was [worried] about this?
 {% endbubble %}

 {% bubble Madara %}